JooshO/rubber-duck/README.md

 # HAL-9000 Group Final Project - CS4811 S23

 This project is a terminal based chatbot meant to help debug code in the style of Rubber Duck debugging

+Using some stuff from NLTK, need to run

+import nltk
+nltk.download('all')

+in a python terminal atm to get it set up